-For dogs, like many other species, early experiences are critical for normal social development, and it is pretty well known that puppies have the best chance for normal social development if they are allowed to be with their littermates for 7-8weeks at least.
+For dogs, like many other species, early experiences are critical for normal social development.
+The time for true socialization during which puppies will learn lessons that directly affect lifelong behavior—lasts from weeks 3 to 12.
+That's why it is pretty well known that puppies have the best chance for normal social development if they are allowed to be with their littermates for 7-8 weeks at least.

 The problems that singleton puppies are prone to having are the result of not being raised in this standard puppy environment.
-Typical problems in singletons are lack of bite inhibition, being unable to get out of trouble calmly and graciously, an inability to diffuse social tension, inability to handle frustration, lack of social skills, lack of impulse control, and touch sensitivity.
+Along with lack of bite inhibition, typical problems in singletons are being unable to get out of trouble calmly and graciously, an inability to diffuse social tension, inability to handle frustration, lack of social cues and skills, lack of impulse control, and touch sensitivity.

-If you find out about a singleton puppy early—anytime before the puppy heads to its new home particularly, there are things that can be done.
+If you find out that your dog is a singleton puppy early—anytime before the puppy heads to its new home particularly, there are things that can be done.
 Be sure to work on teaching bite inhibition early and often, and handle the puppy a lot to avoid issues with touch sensitivity.
 Any gentle, regular handling is likely to help.
 Push the puppy off the nipple once or twice a feeding to get the puppy used to interruptions and handling the resulting frustration.
-Have the puppy spend time with puppies of the same age a lot and as early as possible.
-If at all possible, consider raising the puppy with another litter.
+Have the puppy spend time with other puppies of the same age as much and as early as possible.
+If at all possible, consider raising the singleton puppy with another litter.

 Getting to spend a lot of time with another litter lets a singleton puppy have a more typical or normal experience as a young puppy.
 The play time that puppies spend with each other goes a long way towards teaching puppies many of their social skills, including bite inhibition, frustration tolerance, impulse control, self control, and the ability to be flexible in all sorts of social interactions.
 The adorable play between puppies, which is so enjoyable to watch, is anything but light-hearted frivolous behavior—it provides puppies the foundation for normal, healthy social behavior as adults in many contexts and is a critical part of a puppy’s development and education.